 There are two main reasons for its efficacity:

 - Rhythm, always fasting the same day, allows the body to overcome the initial shock and follow a pattern.
 This creates a supportive atmosphere.

 - Regularity, combined with a committed approach, puts time as a precious ‘ally’ on your side.

-This practice, done in the right way and over several months, will reformat your taste buds to their original taste patterns.
+This practice, done over a period of 3 to 4 months, in the 36 hours ‘water fast only’ fashion, will reformat your taste buds to their original patterns.
 Getting cleared of unhealthy eating habits will almost come effortlessly.